Gibbs state preparation for commuting Hamiltonian: Mapping to classical Gibbs sampling: Introduction

 \subsubsection{\texorpdfstring{A $\mc O(n^2)$-time algorithm for the punctured defected Toric code.}{A O(n2)-time algorithm for the defected Toric code.}}

 First, we explain the $\mc O(n^2)$-time algorithm to prepare the Gibbs states of the punctured defected Toric code.
-Specifically, the Toric code is \emph{punctured} with a white term $p_w$ and a black term $p_b$ missing from the Hamiltonian.
+Specifically, the defected Toric code is \emph{punctured} with a white term $p_w$ and a black term $p_b$ missing from the Hamiltonian.
 Thus, for any term $p'$, there is a correction operator $L_{p'}$, which anti-commutes with $p'$ and commutes with all other terms.
 If $p'$ is a white term, $L_{p'}$ is realized as a string of Pauli $X$ operators, starting in the support of $p'$ and ending adjacent to the missing white term $p_w$.
 Similarly if $p'$ is a black term, $L_{p'}$ is a string of $Z$'s from $p'$ to $p_b$.
 To prepare the Gibbs states for the punctured Hamiltonian $H'_{DT}$, we initialize our state as the maximally mixed state, then sequentially measure and correct each plaquette term $p$ in $H'_{DT}$.
 That is, if we measure the plaquette operator $p$ and get measurement outcome $\lambda\in \{+c_p,-c_p\}$, then we perform the following oblivious randomized correction: \begin{itemize} \item With probability $prob:=\frac{\exp(-\beta \lambda)}{\exp(\beta \lambda)+\exp(-\beta \lambda)}$ we do nothing. \item With probability $1-prob$ we apply the correction operation $L_{p}$. \end{itemize} The algorithm correctly prepares the Gibbs states of $H'_{DT}$ because $L_p$ \textit{bijectively} maps the eigenspace associated with measurement outcome $+c_p$ to that of $-c_p$ and vice versa.
 A more detailed description of this procedure and proof of its correctness can be found in \Cref{sec:reduction_to_classial}.
-We emphasize that the above algorithm \textit{does not} work for zero temperature (when $\beta = +\infty$).\footnote{Besides, we emphasize that this algorithm is unique to the defected Toric code.
-Even for ground energy, other 2D CLH like the 2D Ising model with arbitrary coefficients is hard to compute, whereas the ground energy (ground state) of the defected Toric code can be easily computed (prepared), as explained in \cite[Appendix E]{aharonov2018complexity}.} Furthermore, the above process only performs the correction \emph{once} for each plaquette term, and thus should not be interpreted as an iterative, randomized Accept/Reject process as done in the general Metropolis algorithm.
+Furthermore, the above process only performs the correction \emph{once} for each plaquette term, and thus should not be interpreted as an iterative, randomized Accept/Reject process as done in the general Metropolis algorithm.

 In the case where the Toric code has no punctured terms—such as the standard Toric code defined on a torus in the error-correcting code literature—a slightly different algorithm is required.
 In this case, correction operators are strings of Paulis between \emph{two} measured terms $p_1, p_2$.
 The above outline does not work directly for the following reason.
 Suppose $p_1, p_2$ are measured and we obtain eigenvalues $(\lambda_1, \lambda_2) \in \{\pm c_p\}^{\otimes 2}$.
 Although, as above, we can bijectively map between $(c_p, c_p) \rightarrow (-c_p, -c_p)$ and for $(c_p, -c_p) \rightarrow (-c_p, c_p)$, the same is not possible for $(c_p, c_p) \rightarrow (c_p, -c_p)$ and vice versa.
 Instead, by adapting similar ideas, we show that there exists a Gibbs sampling reduction from the standard Toric code to 1D Ising model.
 Further details are provided in \Cref{appendix:non_punctured}.